 The writing of this lecture manuscript started at the Optimization in Engineering Center OPTEC of KU Leuven in 2007, with major help of Jan Bouckaert (who did, among other, most of the the figures), David Ariens, and Laurent Sorber.
-Dr. Carlo Savorgnan and to many students helped with feedback and with spotting errors in the last years.
-The latest version was compiled at the University of Freiburg with the help of Dimitris Kouzoupis.
+Special thanks go to Carlo Savorgnan, Dimitris Kouzoupis, Jonathan Frey and to many students who helped with feedback and with spotting errors in the last years.

-Moritz Diehl, Leuven and Freiburg, October 2015.
+Moritz Diehl, Leuven and Freiburg, September 2017.